No. 20 WSU Cougars ready to find out what they’re made of in Friday’s test at Houston

 WSU is a nine-point favorite, and Borghi said it will be a good matchup.
 But he is confident the Cougar offense can have success.

-“They played against an Air Raid-style system a couple of weeks ago against Oklahoma and you saw how that turned out,” he said.
-“I think they will try to game plan for us, but it’s hard to game plan against us because we have weapons all over the board.
+“They played against an Air Raid-style system a couple of weeks ago against Oklahoma, and you saw how that turned out,” he said.
+“I think they will try to game-plan for us, but it’s hard to game-plan against us because we have weapons all over the board.

 “I am excited to see how they play us and what they are going to try to do.
 Obviously, we’re the Air Raid and we throw the ball a lot and we have great wide receivers everywhere.
-If you load the box up, we’re going to throw it and if you take some guys out, we’re going to run it.
+If you load the box up, we’re going to throw it, and if you take some guys out, we’re going to run it.
 We can gash them with the run game too.”

 It is not lost on the Cougars that the nation will be watching on ESPN.
 Borghi said the Cougars are eager to show who they are.

 “We’ve just got to go out there and bring our energy,” he said.
-“We’re a team that has a lot of energy and we’re going to go out there and shock them.
+“We’re a team that has a lot of energy, and we’re going to go out there and shock them.
 They’re not going to be ready for what’s coming.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.